 When the need for help abated in post-war Germany, the members of the Society set the preservation of their cultural heritage as the primary goal.
 To more accurately reflect this purpose, the organization changed its name in 1969 to the "German Cultural Society".

 Anyone interested in promoting and supporting the purposes of this Society is welcome to membership.
-Although the official language of the Society in its meetings is German, discussions today are generally held in English.
-General meetings are held every first Thursday of the odd months.
+Although the official language of the Society is German, meetings and discussions today are held in English.
+General meetings are held on select Sundays throughout the year.

 The German Cultural Society is one of the largest and one of the most successful of the German societies in the St. Louis area, with a multi-purpose building and hall on Jefferson Ave and the Donau Park facility in Jefferson County for outdoor events.